-In February 2021, we entered into a Development, Exclusivity and Option Products Agreement, or the Development Agreement, with AbbVie, pursuant to which we and AbbVie will collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our rhCollagen technology and AbbVie's technology.
+In February 2021, we entered into the AbbVie Development Agreement with Allergan aesthetics, an AbbVie company, pursuant to which we and AbbVie agreed to collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our rhCollagen technology and AbbVie's technology.
+In June 2023, we announced the achievement of a milestone with respect to the clinical phase dermal and soft tissue filler product, which triggered a \$10 million payment from AbbVie to us.
+AbbVie continues to advance the filler program which is now in clinical studies.